nyc-crh/site/content/gallery/inside-schools-review-of-mark-twain.md

 - zoning and student assignment
 - admissions
 questions:
 - How do you think Mark Twain has been able to get so many resources?
-Why do you think Mark Twain has these resources when other school lack them?
+Why do you think Mark Twain has these resources when other schools lack them?
 - According to [its website](https://www.twain239.com/), how does Mark Twain define a good education?
 Do you agree with that definition?
 Why or why not?
-- Should school systems have ""gifted and talented"" programs?
-Why or why not?
+- Some educators and education advocates argue that New York City should have no “gifted and talented” programs.
+Others say that there should be more of these programs.
+What do you think?
 ---

 Some context for the item.
 Use Markdown styling (see link below)